q-yang/cod-lab/lab1/README.md

 Locate all integer ALU instructions of RISC-V and explore them in the simulator.

-### Interlude: Talking to the World
+## Environment Calls: Talking to the World

-Venus contains a simulation of low level operating system functions.
-The functions in Venus have been inspired by the MIPS simulator MARS, which itself has been inspired by SPIM.

-System functions in RISC-V are invoked with the `ecall` instruction, where `ecall` stands for _environment call_.
+Ripes contains a simulation of low level operating system functions.
+These system functions in RISC-V are invoked with the `ecall` instruction, where `ecall` stands for _environment call_.
 However, the concrete semantics of those functions is operating system dependent.
-Arguments to the system function are passed via the normal argument register `a0` and `a1`, where `a0` contains the function code.
+Arguments to the system function are passed via the normal argument register `a0` and `a7`, where `a7` contains the function code.
+Go through the document [Ripes ecall](../ripes_doc/ecalls.md) to learn all the supported environment calls by Ripes.
-Explore [io.s](io.s) to print a integer value.
+Explore the example [io.s](io.s) to print a variable's value and string.
 You can use this simple print function for `printf` debugging.

-### Assembler Directives
+## Assembler Directives

 Beside instructions in assembler format, an assembler also accepts so-called _assembler directives_.
 The code start is usually marked